sheepnir/vix.ninja/Requirements/Development_Environment_Setup Guide.md

-# VIX Futures Visualization - Development Environment Setup Guide
+# VIX.Ninja - Development Environment Setup Guide

-This guide will walk you through setting up your development environment for the VIX futures term structure visualization project on macOS using zsh, VSCode, and Python virtual environments.
+This guide will walk you through setting up your development environment for the VIX.Ninja project on macOS using zsh, VSCode, and Python virtual environments.

 ## Table of Contents